A strong green and circular economy creates jobs and will ensure a prosperous, liveable city for future generations.

 Networks & partnersA group of Sydney's leading public, private and institutional landlords are working together to make the city's buildings more sustainable.

-Environmental support & fundingProvides businesses support and resources to increase water efficiency.
+Environmental support & fundingResources for businesses to increase water efficiency.

 Environmental support & fundingSupporting the event and hospitality sectors.